Camerado Springs Middle School Mission Statement

 The mission of the GATE Program is to provide an enhanced and differentiated curriculum and appropriate learning experiences for identified gifted and talented students.
 Through a differentiated approach and best teaching practices, students will develop their academic, emotional, creative and social skills that will help them develop into lifelong learners.

 The BUSD identification process uses multiple measures to identify giftedness.
 Students scoring 440 or above on both the English Language Arts and Mathematics sections of the California Standardized Test, or over 500 on one of the tests are screened to take the OLSAT (Otis Lennon Schools Ability Test) in October.
 If the child meets the criteria, they are eligible participants in the GATE program.
 Buckeye Union School District identifies about 8% of its students as eligible for Gifted and Talented Education (GATE).

 At Camerado Springs all students are expected to participate and complete work to the best of his or her ability.
 Solutions is an academic detention, which may be assigned to students who have not completed assignments, tests, or class work.
 This academic time in intended to assist students in completing assignments.
 Students who attend Solutions will be given 50% credit for each completed assignment.
 Assignments competed at Solutions must be turned in to the supervising teacher.
 Students are expected to arrive on time and stay the entire session.
-Bus transportation will be available for those students who cannot provide their own transportation home.
-The bus will pick students up at 2:55 near the flagpole.
 Solutions will be held on Thursdays in the Camerado Springs Library between the hours of 2:10 and 3:10 unless notified of an alternative location/time by the referring teacher or administrator.